 Lawmakers in at least 27 states are attempting to pass legislation that would require teachers to lie to students about the role of racism, sexism, heterosexism, and oppression throughout U.S. history.

-In response, the Zinn Education Project launched a pledge to teach the truth for educators to sign on line and to make a public commitment at historic sites.
+In response, the Zinn Education Project launched a pledge to teach truth for educators to sign on line and to make a public commitment at historic sites.
+Teachers are being harassed and threatened for signing the pledge.

 Below we offer articles with analysis of the anti-history education campaign and opportunities to respond.